brianhouse/art_and_code/README.md

 ### Presentations
 Each student will give a 10-minute presentation on an artist working with code.
-These presentations, which must be organized in slides, should give an overview of the context in which the artist is working and then proceed to show one or two artworks in detail.
+These presentations, which must be organized in 5–10 slides (Google Slides, Keynote, PowerPoint, etc), should give an overview of the context in which the artist is working and then proceed to show one or two artworks in detail.
 Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
 The presentation should end with a couple of questions posed to the class for discussion that relate to the technique or themes of the artist's work.
 Students will [sign up to present](https://docs.google.com/spreadsheets/d/1stVk6uRyHTKgFqAxmZ_sBF8zGIjWaTkDUbEUssZV3kk/edit?usp=sharing) on an artist chosen from [a list](https://github.com/brianhouse/art_and_code/blob/master/resources/artists.md) on a first-come, first-served basis.
 Slides should be turned in on Moodle prior to class.

+For assistance developing presentation skills, students should reach out to [Susan Daniels](https://www.amherst.edu/academiclife/support/writingcenter/public-speaking) at the Writing Center.

 ### Participation
 Attendance is mandatory, and motivated and mindful participation in crit and classroom disscussion is expected.

 ### Grading
 In this course, you are expected to earnestly engage in the practice of studio artmaking, and doing so is the basis of your grade at the discretion of the professor.
-In other words, your grade is about process, not about product.
-Completing all work on time and participating in class is the baseline standard.
+In other words, your grade is about process, not about product (and completing all work on time and participating in class is mandatory).
 Beyond grades, your work will be evaluated subjectively via peer critique and feedback from the instructor, and you are expected to incorporate that feedback into your future work while pursuing your own creative direction.
 As this is an introductory course, experimenting with the craft of code is the primary emphasis and should be your focus.
 Midway through the semester, students will meet individually with the professor to track their progress.

 ## Policies